Differentiable Point-Based Radiance Fields for Efficient View Synthesis: Appendix

 \paragraph{Multi-view Geometry Reconstruction} Our work falls into the category of multi-view geometry reconstruction methods studied for decades in computer graphics and vision.
 This direction traces back to popular multi-view stereo methods using local photometric consistency and global visibility constraints~\cite{furukawa2009accurate} and geometric priors~\cite{schonberger2016pixelwise}.
 Recently, neural networks have accelerated multi-view geometry acquisition~\cite{yao2018mvsnet,im2019dpsnet,han2020drwr}.
-Notably, Han et al.~\shortcite{han2020drwr} uses multi-view projection and exploits silhouette images to estimate shape, demonstrating state-of-the-art performance. \rev{Recently, Wiles et al.~\shortcite{wiles2020synsin} (SynSin) and Thonat et al.~\shortcite{thonat2021video} propose single-shot video prediction and mesh-based multi-view video methods with technical approaches orthogonal to ours.
-Specifically, none of the existing methods can model the geometry and radiance simultaneously.
+Notably, Han et al.~\shortcite{han2020drwr} use multi-view projection and exploit silhouette images to estimate shape, demonstrating state-of-the-art performance. \rev{Recently, Wiles et al.~\shortcite{wiles2020synsin} (SynSin) and Thonat et al.~\shortcite{thonat2021video} propose single-shot video prediction and mesh-based multi-view video methods with technical approaches orthogonal to ours.
+Specifically, none of these existing methods can model the geometry and radiance simultaneously.
 In addition, they typically require a separate dataset to pretrain the model for a geometry prior.
-The proposed method optimizes a learned point cloud directly for each scene and does not require additional learned or explicit priors.}
+The proposed method optimizes a learned point cloud directly for each scene that does not require additional learned or explicit priors. \finalrev{Recent work~\cite{kondo2021vaxnerf} explores how knowledge of the visual hull can help accelerate the neural rendering process, and this method cannot improve inference time}. }